megkennedy/Team_Dumblebucha/README.md

 Our project is to create a bot that will buy and sell crypto currency

+The bot uses rolling averages and machine learning to attempt to predict when to buy and sell four crypto currencies.
+The crypto currencies are: BTC, ETH, LTC, and BCH; because we could do paper trades in alpaca with those coins.
+The data was pulled using yfiance.

 ## Libraries and dependencies needed

 import pandas as pd